DanielVegaf/you-mo/README.md

 # React App - YouMo - You movies app

-Application where you can see a list of movies and description of them...
+Application where you can see a list of movies and description of them..

 ## Number of commits